cobelu/cobelu.github.io/_posts/2023-08-12-Scala-beauty-and-ugliness.md

 ---
 layout: post
-title: Adventures in Scala - An Overture in Unnecessary Code
+title: Adventures in Scala - Beauty and Ugliness
 tags: [scala, software, coding]
 featured: false
 hidden: false
 ---

-## Seen in the Wild
+## Beauty and Ugliness

-> "Under Heaven all can see beauty as beauty only because there is ugliness." <cite>― Lao Tzu ―</cite>
+>“Under Heaven all can see beauty as beauty only because there is ugliness.” <cite>― Lao Tzu ―</cite>

 Alright, let's look at something I saw recently that struck me as particularly ugly.
+Then, let's look at how we can find the hidden inner beauty.

-### Bad
+### Ugliness

 ```scala
 val someCollection = Array(1, 2, 3)